On this page

 • useful to both people and agents

-That is the real scope of Nucleus.
+That is the larger scope of Nucleus.

 The current release is intentionally narrower.
-Start with one domain, make the export layer solid, make the UX quiet, and make the output useful enough that it can leave the app without losing its meaning.
+Start with one domain, make the export layer solid, keep the UX quiet, and make the output useful enough that it can leave the app without losing its meaning.

 Nucleus home screen widget